Put your heart, mind, hands, and feet to work for good in the world through these organizations:

 - SaveFirst: Like most organizations in this list, SaveFirst is part social action and part community service, but SaveFirst is also academic in nature.
 Each volunteer must complete training and become certified to prepare income tax returns for families whose earnings meet a certain criteria.
 During tax season, SaveFirst volunteers prepare hundreds of tax returns for low income individuals and families, saving thousands of dollars in commercial tax preparation fees.
 To learn more, check with faculty in the Accounting program, although students from any major are welcome to serve.

 - Voice of Justice: Organized during the 2012–2013 academic year, Voice of Justice raises awareness about the worldwide injustice of human trafficking.
-The club works closely with the Equal Justice Initiative and Stella’s Voice (Facebook).
-Annual events include the Stand 4 Freedom, held in the spring.
+The club works closely with Stella’s Voice (Facebook).

 In addition to these groups and initiatives, nearly every athletic team, fraternity or sorority, or other organization on campus offers service and outreach opportunities that combine the ideals of the organization with the ideals of the College: